kensanata/spellcasters/Gerdana.md

 **Lightning bolt** (3) strikes any visible foe within 200ft and everybody standing between you and them, unless they're very small or lying on the ground.
-Anything within two feet of the bolt will be affected and take 1d6 damage per caster level (5d6 minimum), save vs. spells for half damage.
+Anything within two feet of the bolt is affected and takes 1d6 damage per caster level (5d6 minimum), save vs. spells for half damage.

 **Water breathing** (3) allows one target to breathe underwater for one day.
 While breathing underwater, you can speak the languages of